Alaska By the Seasons

 Travel Tips for Visiting Alaska

-When you head “Up North,” a few travel tips from your travel professionals at Austin Adventures may come in handy…
+When you head “Up North”, a few travel tips from your travel professionals at Austin Adventures may come in handy

-1) Watch for Wildlife Around Every Corner
+- Watch for Wildlife Around Every Corner

 Alaska is a wildlife mecca, and as long as you keep your eyes peeled, you’re guaranteed to spot a number of the fauna that call this big state home.
-Not only can you spot Alaska’s typical land creatures – bears, moose, mountain goats, bald eagles and much more, but you also have a wide array of ocean life to spot – whales, otters, sea lions, puffins, seals…the list goes on and on.
+Not only can you spot Alaska’s typical land creatures bears, moose, mountain goats, bald eagles and much more, but you also have a wide array of ocean life to spot whales, otters, sea lions, puffins, seals – the list goes on and on.
 Your guides will teach you about the wildlife you spot and will help you see, photograph and observe (at a safe distance!) the exemplary range of species that Alaska is famous for.

-2) Zero in on Your Ideal Vacation Destination
+- Zero in on Your Ideal Vacation Destination

 Alaska is an enormous state (over twice the size of Texas), and it can be difficult to know what you should see and do on your upcoming Alaska vacation.
 Never fear, the experts are here!
-We have an exceptional Alaska Adventure that gives you a land and sea-based combo experience on the Kenai Peninsula, and we also offer a cruise-based journey that takes you between Sitka and Juneau with a stopover in Glacier Bay National Park along the way.
+We have exceptional Alaska Adventure tours that give you a land and sea-based combo experience on the Kenai Peninsula, and we also offer a cruise-based journey that takes you between Sitka and Juneau with a stopover in Glacier Bay National Park along the way.
 Because Alaska is so huge, it’s much easier to focus on small regions that deliver tremendous adventure potential.
 We can help pick what’s best for you!

-3) Prepare for Unpredictable Weather
+- Prepare for Unpredictable Weather

-We can’t emphasize enough to prepare yourself for any kind of weather (sun, wind, rain, sleet…even snow!).
+We can’t emphasize enough to prepare yourself for any kind of weather (sun, wind, rain, sleet, even snow!).
 While this can be tough since you can’t pack your whole closet, packing layers that you can pile on or strip down will allow you that extra room in your suitcase for some much-needed accessories (like a hat, gloves, and long underwear).
 You’ll want to remember your waterproof gear (coat, pants, and boots) as it can rain at any time of the summer!